alexxsalazar/Nvidia3080_BB_bot/README.md

 **Why do I need a virtual card?**

-With a virtual card Best Buy does not make you go through 3dsecure checks which would add extra calls and frankly I did not want my actual card to be flagged or something.
-A credit card will not work only a virtual card.
+With a virtual card Best Buy does not make you go through 3dsecure checks which would add extra calls and honestly, I did not want my actual card to be flagged or banned while I worled on the 3d secure calls.

 ## Installation
 To build install the requirements and then use the command